Pwd9000-ML/blog-devto/posts/2024/DevOps-Terraform-Loops/DevOps-Terraform-Loops.md

 ---
-title: Terraform - Understanding Loops
+title: Terraform - Understanding Count and For_Each Loops
 published: false
 description: DevOps - Terraform - Understanding Count and For_Each Loops
 tags: 'terraform, azure, iac, devops'